 - During active employment at age 59-½, you will be able to take a distribution from the Plan.
 This is limited to employee contributions only.

 Yale University Tax-Deferred 403 (b) Savings Plan

-In addition to the retirement plan options, eligible employees may choose to contribute to the Yale University 403(b) Tax-deferred Savings Plan.
+Employees who are not eligible for the Matching Retirement Plan may choose to contribute to the Yale University 403(b) Tax-Deferred Savings Plan.

-Yale University 403(b) tax-sheltered savings plan allows you to invest contributions from your pay in a wide range of investment options.
+The Yale University 403(b) Tax-Deferred Savings Plan allows you to invest contributions from your pay in a wide range of investment options.
+There are no university contributions.
 The monthly contributions and earnings are sheltered from state and federal income taxes until withdrawn at or before retirement.

-Employees may enroll in the Savings Plan at any time during the year and make up to four changes in the dollar amount or percentage deducted from their paycheck each calendar year.
-There is no waiting period for new hires.
+Employees may enroll in the 403(b) Tax-Deferred Savings Plan at any time during the year There is no waiting period for new hires.